brianadams2337/containerstore-demo/.changeset/wide-dryers-brush.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[E2E\]** Increased Reliability of end-to-end tests using navigation to PLP.
-To further stabilize them, an additional wait for PLP Breadcrumb DOM element is added.
-This prevents tests from failing due to timing issues and ensures consistent execution.
+**\[E2E\]** To further improve the stability of end-to-end tests that navigate to the Product Listing Page, an additional wait condition has been added.
+Tests will now explicitly wait for the PLP breadcrumb element to be visible, preventing failures caused by race conditions or slow page loads.